mykolasbar/to_do_list_with_localstorage/README.md

-Task manager (in Lithuanian).
-Includes functionality for editing and deleting tasks.
+A simple task manager (in Lithuanian).
+Includes functionality for adding, editing, canceling editing and deleting tasks and an "About" section.
+Utilizes the browser's localstorage to retrieve previously added tasks on browser refresh or restart.